Chapter 4 : Chapter Three

-His green eyes gave him an excited look.
+His blue eyes gave him an excited look.
 “You're finally going to Hogwarts!”
 He hugged Katherine; apparently, he was more excited than she was.
 The pale girl simply stood there, unable to string two words together.
 “Katherine, say something!” he laughed, ruffling her frizzy hair.

 “I'm going to school?”